WHAT IS SIEM SECURITY?

 SIEM Security and Snowflake

-Many organizations use Snowflake as a cloud-based, security analytics/SIEM product that can index and store all your machine logs and security events for weeks or months.
+Many organizations use Snowflake’s cloud-based, security analytics/SIEM product that can index and store all machine logs and security events for weeks/months.
 The data can be leveraged for advanced threat detection, threat investigations, reporting and compliance purposes.
 Organizations choose Snowflake over other SIEMs because we are:

 - Built for the cloud